Skip to main content

-ACEGen is a partnership among the Richard B. Dickenson Chapter of the Afro-American Historical and Genealogical Society (SIAAHGS) and Frederick Douglass Memorial Park to digitize burial records dating back to the cemetery’s founding in the 1930s.
-ACEGen will also make city directories from the museum’s collection directly accessible to the public online and pilot digitizing key collections of records from communities that have been under-represented in the public record.
+The ACEGen Initiative was launched in 2022 with initial support from The New York Community Trust to pilot a partnership among the Staten Island Museum, the Richard B. Dickenson Chapter of the Afro-American Historical and Genealogical Society (SIAAHGS) and Frederick Douglass Memorial Park to digitize burial records dating back to the cemetery’s founding in the 1930s.

 Further Reading: